 (b) Not by faith alone.
 Many people have faith and some people have faith in God.
 But a faith in God that does not lead to the corresponding action of believing in the One he sent is a dead and useless faith (Jas.
 2:17, 20, 26).

 Dengan cara yang sama, bukankah Rahab si pelacur juga dibenarkan karena perbuatan ketika dia menerima para utusan dan mengutus mereka melalui jalan lain?

 (a) In the same way that Abraham believed God, Rahab believed God (Jos.
 2:1–21).

 The pairing of Abraham with Rahab highlights the indiscriminate love of God.
 One was a patriarch of the Jews, while the other was a Canaanite prostitute, yet both were justified on account of their faith in God.
 Their deeds, good or bad, did not come into it.

-(b) Justified by works.
+(b) Dibenarkan oleh perbuatan.
 Abraham walked out a door, while Rahab opened a door, and their actions revealed that both of them were trusting in the Lord.